 Every once in a while a film arrives that speaks to you instantly, but still manages to slip by.
-All the right people like the film, all the promo material looks stellar, but still you can't find the time to actually site down and watch it.
-Bronson could've been such a film, and boy am I glad I made that ultimate attempt to catch it anyway.
+All the right people like the film and all the promo material looks stellar, but still, you can't find the time to actually sit down and watch it.
+Bronson could've been such a film, and boy am I glad I made that ultimate attempt to watch it anyway.

-I'm not too big on trailers, reading previews or digging into a film before I've actually seen it.
+I'm not too big on trailers, reading previews, or digging into a film before I've actually seen it.
 I didn't even know Refn (you might remember him from the Pusher series) had directed Bronson.
 So I simply sat down and went in blank.
-After the first few words I paused and switched the subs on.
-Love that British accent, but without subs I don't get too far.
+After the first few words, I paused and switched the subs on.
+I love that British accent, but without subtitles I don't get too far.

 Bronson is the story of Michael Peterson.
 He's young, he's bored, he's married, and so he robs a bank.
 Sadly he gets caught and ends up in jail.
 Still, determined to become famous, he doesn't give up his battle with life.
 His short fuse and violent nature help him in his quest, and not much later he becomes Britain's most famous and violent prisoner.
 He even takes on a stage name, hence the title.
 And if all of this sounds a little crazy, know that it's based on real facts.

 Visually Refn has progressed a lot since the Pusher series.
-The films is visually fun, cool and quirky.
+The film is visually fun, cool, and quirky.
 A rather strange blend of Ritchie and Jeunet, with some other minor influences thrown in.
-Refn also does some smart tricks with the lighting to convey Michael's moods, which leads to a couple of very memorable scenes.
-Add to that some fast and snappy editing, and you have a visually impressive, fast-moving film.
+Refn also does some smart tricks with the lighting to convey Michael's moods, leading to a few memorable scenes.
+Add some fast and snappy editing, and you have a visually impressive, fast-moving film.

 Bronson's form is not your typical choice for a biopic, or for a film in general.
-This might put people off, especially when they're expecting a more serious version of his story.
-The only films it really relates to is Chopper, which showcased a somewhat similar attitude towards its main character.
-So people who like their films just a little different, a bit more daring and served with a dash of freshness will do good to check this one out.
+This might put people off, especially when they're expecting a more serious approach to his story.
+The only film I can really link it to is Chopper, which showcased a somewhat similar attitude toward its main character.
+So people who like their films just a little different, a bit more daring, and served with a dash of freshness will do well to check this one out.
 Highly recommended.